-Evidence summary Level References Men with hormone refractory prostate cancer and painful bone metastases The trials examining the effect of unsealed radioisotopes on overall survival have been heterogeneous in study design, contained small patient numbers and provided conflicting results.
+Evidence summary Level References The trials examining the effect of unsealed radioisotopes on overall survival have been heterogeneous in study design, contained small patient numbers and provided conflicting results.
 As such no firm conclusions can be made.
 The role of radioisotopes in the context of modern-day systemic therapy (chemotherapy and bisphosphonates) has not been defined.
-II [1] , [5] , [8] , [3] , [4] , [6] , [7]